denten/denten.github.io/_includes/CV/06-talks.md

 - "Experimental Methods in the Humanities."
 Lecture by invitation at the Scandinavian Modernism and Digital Resources workshop at Aaarhus University, Denmark on September 14, 2016.
-- Principal convener of the Knowledge Architectures: Mumbai conference at the Tata Institute for Social Sciences on July 4-6, 2016.
+- Principal convener of Architectures of Knowledge: Mumbai conference at the Tata Institute for Social Sciences on July 4-6, 2016.
 - "Literature Down to a Pixel."
 Conference presentation as part of the Ephemera and Ephemerality: Media, Archive, Memory panel at ACLA (Harvard